Vishwajit Rane

-Vishwajit Pratapsingh Rane (born 23 March 1971) is an Indian politician and a cabinet Minister in the Government of Goa headed by Pramod Sawant.
-He is the son of Pratapsingh Raoji Rane who is a former Chief Minister of Goa and an incumbent Indian National Congress party MLA in the Goa Legislative Assembly.
-Vishwajit Rane was the Minister of Health, Agriculture & Craftsmen Training in the Government of Goa led by Digambar Kamat from June 2007 to March 2012.
-Rane resigned as the MLA of the Valpoi Constituency and also from the Indian National Congress on 16 March 2017.
-He later joined the Bharatiya Janata Party on 7 April 2017 and was sworn in as a Cabinet Minister on 12 April 2017 in the cabinet led by Manohar Parrikar.
+Vishwajit Pratapsingh Rane (born 23 March 1971) is an Indian politician and a cabinet minister in the Government of Goa.
+The son of former Chief Minister of Goa Pratapsingh Rane, he previously served as the Minister of Health, Agriculture and Craftsmen Training in the Government of Goa led by Digambar Kamat from June 2007 to March 2012.
+He resigned as the MLA of the Valpoi Constituency and also from the Indian National Congress on 16 March 2017.

+Rane later joined the Bharatiya Janata Party on 7 April 2017 and was sworn in as a Cabinet Minister on 12 April 2017 in the cabinet led by Manohar Parrikar.
 He was allotted the Health portfolio on 18 April 2017.
 In 2022, Rane won the assembly election on BJP ticket from Poriem.
-He made national headlines during his alleged involvement in the Rafale Aircraft controversy.
+He made national headlines during his alleged involvement in the Rafale deal controversy when a recording was leaked of a close aide of Rane and Manohar Parrikar in which Parrikar stated that the Rafale scam files were in his bedroom.
+Rahul Gandhi tried to play the recording in the Lok Sabha, but was not allowed to.

-Early life and personal background
+Early and personal life

-Vishwajit Rane was born in Mumbai to veteran politician Pratapsingh Raoji Rane and his wife Vijayadevi Rane.
+Vishwajit Rane was born in Bombay, Maharashtra, India, to veteran politician Pratapsingh Rane and Vijayadevi Rane.
 He did his schooling in Panaji's People's High School.
 Vishwajit graduated from the Goa University with a Bachelor of Commerce degree and obtained a postgraduate diploma in Management Studies from the T. A. Pai Management Institute at Manipal.
 He represented Goa State in badminton.

-Vishwajit is married to Dr. Divya Timblo.
+Rane is married to Dr. Deviya Timblo.

 Political career

-Vishwajit Rane started his political career as a member of the Indian National Congress and also used the platform of his organisation named Sattari Yuva Morcha (सत्तरी युवा मोर्चा).
-In 2016, the organisation submitted an application to the Election Commission of India to be registered as a political party but Vishwajit maintained that he had no role in the same.
-Vishwajit Rane established the Sattari Yuva Morcha and served as its President.
+Rane started his political career as a member of the Indian National Congress and also used the platform of his organisation named Sattari Yuva Morcha.
+In 2016, the organisation submitted an application to the Election Commission of India to be registered as a political party but Rane maintained that he had no role in the same.
+He established the Sattari Yuva Morcha and served as its President.
 He was also the Chairman of the Government of Goa's Goa Tourism Development Corporation.
-Vishwajit was the General Secretary of the Goa Pradesh Congress Committee.
+Rane was the General Secretary of the Goa Pradesh Congress Committee.

 2007 Assembly elections

-Vishwajit Rane contested the 2007 Goa Legislative Assembly elections as an independent candidate.
+Rane contested the 2007 Goa Legislative Assembly elections as an independent candidate.
 The Indian National Congress then had decided that it would not allot its candidature to more than one person from the same family.
 As a result, Pratapsingh Rane successfully contested as the Indian National Congress candidate in the 2007 Goa Legislative Assembly elections from the Poriem constituency while Vishwajit successfully contested as an independent from the neighbouring Valpoi constituency after resigning as the General Secretary of the Goa Pradesh Congress Committee and also from the party's primary membership.